CSCfi/csc-user-guide/docs/apps/maestro.md

 ## License

 The Maestro license consists of floating licenses and tokens.
-Different modules
-use a different amount of tokens (0-8).
-The license allows for several simultaneous jobs with each module.
-More information of the Maestro modules can be found at the Schrödinger www page: [www.schrodinger.com]

 It is possible for one user to take up all licenses for a certain module.
 If licenses run out, contact Atte via Service Desk.

 **Consortium**